-Each parking/passing area should be a minimum 2.1×6 m, and a loading area a minimum 2.5×12 m, each with appropriate entry and departure tapers outside of the movement lane.
-Provision is to be made on one lane two way carriageways for passing every 50 m and at corners.
+Each on-street/road parking/passing area should be a minimum 2.1 x 6 m, and a loading area a minimum 2.5 x 12 m, each with appropriate entry and departure tapers outside of the movement lane.
+Indented car parking shall be a minimum of 2.5m x 6.1m.
+Provision is to be made on one lane two way carriageways for passing every 100 m and at corners.